rachelnadia/exit-ticket/exit-ticket.md

 Back in my journal for Week One I wrote:

-   Okay, so I will admit that I did not really read the description for this course before registering in it.
+   "Okay, so I will admit that I did not really read the description for this course before registering in it.
 I assumed it would be a theoretical course studying important people and projects in digital history.
 I did not realize that we would be learning about how to  use digital tools in order to be able to produce digital history.
-I am glad however, that the course is what it is and not what I expected.
+I am glad however, that the course is what it is and not what I expected."

 If in Week One I said I was glad my assumptions were wrong then, now I am over the moon.
 I may not have known what I was getting into, but this course has become one of the most beneficial courses I think I will ever take at Carleton.
 The outcomes of my learning in this course will not only help me with historical argument, but I see it helping me in all areas of my studies and my future as a journalist.